-Emulsifier is a word you will see on many different food labels, but what does it mean exactly?
-What are the emulsifiers represented by codes 471, 322, 491, and 433 made of?
-Unlike, say, sugar, you simply cannot avoid emulsifiers in processed foods because they are literally in everything.
-Are emulsifiers bad for your health?
+Emulsifier 471 is a common food additive, but what exactly is it?
+What are the emulsifiers (or stabilizers) represented by codes 471, 322, 491, and 433 made of?
+You simply cannot avoid emulsifiers in processed foods because they are in almost everything.
+Are some emulsifiers bad for your health?
 Let’s get some answers!

 To emulsify means to successfully mix liquids which don’t usually mix.
 The obvious example is water and oil.
 Usually, oil just sits on top of water when it is poured in, stubbornly refusing to mix.
 However, give it a good stir or shake and the oil breaks up into dispersed globules.